RenatoFranca/cine-sorteio/README.md

 - **Search Functionality**: Quickly find movies with a live search feature as you type.
 - **Random Movie Selection**: Add movies to your list and randomly raffle a movie to watch.
 - **Winner Screen**: Display the raffled movie in a dedicated winner screen with details.
-- **Responsive UI**: Adapts smoothly to different device sizes and orientations.
 - **Dark Mode**: A beautiful dark theme to reduce eye strain during night time.

 ## Getting Started